Employer of Record

 Installment Basis

-Employers with arrears may request installment-based payments following PASI regulations and systems’ rules, governed by the Board’s decision.
+Employers with arrears may request installment-based payments following the Social Protection Fund regulations and systems’ rules.

 Contribution Exchange